AlexGustafsson/steward/README.md

 ## Name

-Musicbrainz' excellent GUI tool is called Picard.
+Musicbrainz' excellent GUI tool to work with annotating music files is called Picard.
 The actor playing Picard is Stewart and this tool (and to some extent Picard) is a _steward_ of FLAC metadata.